zemogle/universe_wales/content/observing-guide.md

 11) The last field asks how many of each image you would like (remember that you have limited observing time!).

-###### Las Cumbres Observatory Global Telescope Network
+###### Las Cumbres Observatory global telescope network

- The Las Cumbres Observatory Global Telescope (LCOGT) Network is made up of 11 telescopes located at 7 of the best observing sites around the world.
+ The Las Cumbres Observatory (LCO) global telescope network is made up of 11 telescopes located at 7 of the best observing sites around the world.
 The telescopes can be controlled robotically from anywhere in the world!

 13) Once you have completed the form, click Add.